pre63/pbn/content/terrafirmanews.com/articles/rachel-mcadams-from-rom-coms-to-hollywood-star.md

 To further enrich this narrative, envision the following visual:

 ![Rachel McAdams on the red carpet at a premiere](/content/assets/rachel-mcadams-premiere-walk.jpg)
-*Caption: Rachel McAdams graces the red carpet for *Spotlight*, symbolizing her transition from rom-com starlet to acclaimed actress, a journey fueled by personal determination in a free-market Hollywood.*
+*Rachel McAdams graces the red carpet for *Spotlight*, symbolizing her transition from rom-com starlet to acclaimed actress, a journey fueled by personal determination in a free-market Hollywood.*

 ## The 2026 Milestone: A Reflection on Legacy and Free-Market Virtues